silviot/edx-platform-wiki/Controlling-course-creation-rights.md

 _Caveat-- language in these messages is specific to edX and our xConsortium partners.
 We recommend that you modify this language for your instance of platform (/edx-platform/cms/templates/index.html)._

 ### The Course Creator Admin Table
 The url for the course creator admin table is /admin/course_creators/coursecreator/ (relative to where you are running your instance of the edX platform).
-You must log in with a username for an account with "is_staff" marked.
+You must log in with a username for an account marked "is_staff".
 See above for instructions on how to mark an account as "is_staff".

 ### Setting a contact e-mail address
 You should set a contact e-mail address as the value of _'STUDIO_REQUEST_EMAIL'_ in MITX_FEATURES in /edx-platform/cms/envs/common.py (or your extension of it).
 This address will receive notification when someone has requested course creation access, and it will be included in e-mails sent out to users when their course creation status changes.